 How to get a lease

-- Complete the form then send it to the trustee.
+To apply, complete the appropriate application form and send it to the trustee.

 Torres Strait Islander land